String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: Conclusions, discussion and open questions

 \paragraph{Relation with the $\boldsymbol{H_3^+}$/Liouville correspondence} The duality analysed in this paper relates string correlation functions of the (analytically continued) $\mathrm{SL}(2,\mathbb{R})_k$ WZW model to correlation functions of a deformed symmetric orbifold.
 There is a similar relation of correlation functions to Liouville correlators known as the $H_3^+$/Liouville correspondence \cite{Stoyanovsky:2000pg, Ribault:2005ms, Ribault:2005wp, Giribet:2005ix, Hikida:2007tq}.\footnote{There is also yet another curious relation between the four-point function of the $H_3^+$ and a special Liouville five-point function that is conceptually very mysterious to us \cite{Zamolodchikov:1986bd, Teschner:2001gi}.} It is somewhat puzzling that this relation did not play a role in our analysis.
 It would be very interesting to understand the relation between these two statements.

 \paragraph{Spacetime OPE} We have studied the worldsheet theory of string theory on $\text{AdS}_3$ and its conjectured dual CFT in detail.
 This setup is ideally suited to study various structural aspects of the dual CFT.
 Most importantly in our opinion, the dual CFT has an operator product expansion, whose appearance is very non-trivial from a worldsheet point of view.
-It suggests that there should be a corresponding OPE on the worldsheet of the schematic form (suppressing possible structure constants etc.)\footnote{Potentially, further BRST-exact terms might appear on the right-hand side that disappear after the moduli space integral.} \be V_{j_1,h_1}^{w_1}(x_1;z_1)V_{j_2,h_2}^{w_2}(x_2;z_2) \overset{x_1 \to x_2}{\sim} \sum_j V_{j,h_1+h_2}^{w_1,w_2}(x_2;z_1,z_2) + \sum_{j,h,w} V_{j,h}^w(x_2;z_2)+ \dots\ , \ee where terms in the dots are subleading when $x_1 \to x_2$.
+It suggests that there should be a corresponding OPE on the worldsheet of the schematic form (suppressing possible structure constants etc.)\footnote{Potentially, further BRST-exact terms might appear on the right-hand side that disappear after the moduli space integral.}

+where terms in the dots are subleading when $x_1 \to x_2$.
 This spacetime OPE should contain both bi-local and local vertex operators because both single- and double-twist operators would appear in the dual CFT.
 The emergence of a spacetime OPE from the worldsheet OPE was previously discussed in \cite{Kutasov:1999xu,Aharony:2006th, Aharony:2007fs}.

 \paragraph{$\boldsymbol{\mathrm{SL}(2,\mathbb{R})}$ Chern-Simons theory} While our motivation for studying $\mathrm{AdS}_3$ string theory was mainly drawn from a desire to understand string theory on this background and the associated AdS/CFT correspondence, we should also mention that the model is very interesting from the point of view of Chern-Simons theory.
 Contrary to the compact case, there is no known relationship between non-compact WZW models and Chern-Simons theories in three dimensions.
 It is not even known in principle how to quantise the latter.
 However, one may hope that a study of the $\mathrm{SL}(2,\mathbb{R})$ WZW model gives a useful hint how to proceed for $\mathrm{SL}(2,\mathbb{R})$ Chern-Simons theory.